NBISweden/workshop-reproducible-research/pages/docker/docker-6-packaging-the-case-study.md

 docker build -t my_docker_project -f Dockerfile .
 ````

-and go get a coffee while the image builds (or
+Go get a coffee while the image builds (or
 you could use `docker pull nbisweden/workshop-reproducible-research` which
 will download the same image).